-AmeriCorps members will serve a one year term, September 1st-August 31st, Riverdale schedule is Monday-Thursday, 2pm-6pm, and Friday, 1pm-5pm.
-Langley Park schedule is Monday-Thursdays 9:30am-2:30pm and Monday-Thursdays 1:30pm-5:30pm, Fridays 1:00pm-5:00pm.
+AmeriCorps members serve a one year term, starting in September in either part-time or full-time positions.
+The general schedule for part-time members is Monday-Thursday, 2pm-6pm, and Friday, 1pm-5pm.
+The schedule for full-time members is 10 am to 6 pm Monday through Fridays.
 Summer hours vary.
-Occasionally, members must participate in National Service Events or local community events on the weekends.
+Members also participate in National Service Events or local community events that often occur on the weekends.

 Applicants do not need prior experience working with middle school students.
-However, ideal AmeriCorps applicants should demostrate the following:
+However, ideal AmeriCorps applicants should demonstrate the following:

-Members will serve either 1700 hours (Full time) or 900 hours (part-time), earning a modest stipend paid bi-weekly.
-Upon completion of their service hours, they will receive an educational award.
+Members serve either 1700 hours (Full time) or 900 hours (part-time), earning a modest stipend paid bi-weekly.
+Upon completion of their service hours, members also receive an educational award to be used to pursue further educational opportunities

-Additionally, members receive weekly ongoing training and development in: tutoring, lesson planning, database entry, classroom management and dDiscipline, emergency preparedness, CPR and first aid, leadership development, volunteering, community development, and job preparedness and networking.
-Further, members are offered opportunities to gain and demonstrate leadership, initiative, and other valuable and marketable skills.
+Additionally, members receive weekly ongoing training and development in: tutoring, lesson planning, database entry, classroom management and discipline, emergency preparedness, CPR and first aid, leadership development, volunteering, community development, and job preparedness and networking.
+Furthermore, members are offered opportunities to gain and demonstrate leadership, initiative, and other valuable and marketable skills.

 How to Apply

 References do not need to be completed in order to turn in the application, but please have references completed and turned in by the July 1st deadline.
-For the Riverdale AmeriCorps Program, applications should be turned in at the Center for Educational Partnership (CEP) located at 6200 Sheridan Street, Riverdale, MD 20737 or faxed to (301)-779-4052.
-Applications can also be completed online by following this Application.
+Applications should be turned in at the Center for Educational Partnership (CEP) located at 6200 Sheridan Street, Riverdale, MD 20737 or faxed to (301)-779-4052.

 LAYC/MMYC at Silver Spring